AngeloCasi/FUGU-ARDUINO-MPPT-FIRMWARE/README.md

 to change the address of the BLYNK server on the 7_Wireless_Telemetry tab in the line

 Blynk.begin(auth, ssid, pass, "192.168.2.137", 8080) you change the server address to your own.

+on line 54, LOGIN AND PASSWORD FOR OTA UPDATES.by default admin admin.